MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 ## Limitations

-We don't handle such OVER clauses where the ORDER BY inside the OVER is on a String or other complex type.
+We don't handle such OVER clauses where the ORDER BY inside the OVER is on a String or other such type that can't be mapped to a fixed-length integer.
 See a discussion on supported types below in the "Types" section.

-In cases that we handle by Prefix Sum, peer groups (i.e., groups of rows that agree on both the PARTITION BY and the ORDER BY keys) should be small, see the "Duplicate Indexes" section.

 # Details